MicrosoftLearning/AI-102-AIEngineer/Instructions/14-bot-composer.md

     - **content**.
 Accessed via **dialog.api_response**.content.
     - **headers**.
 Accessed via **dialog.api_response.headers**.

     Additionally, if the response type is JSON, it will be a deserialized object available via **dialog.api_response.content** property.
+For detailed information about the OpenWeather API and the response it returns, see the [OpenWeather API documentation](https://openweathermap.org/current).

     Now you need to add logic to the dialog flow that handles the response, which might indicate success or failure of the HTTP request.